-The Department of Psychology offers one 6-credit course and one 3-credit course at the 100-level:
+The Department of Psychology offers four 3-credit courses at the 100-level:

 PSYC 101 - Introduction to Psychology as a Natural Science

 PSYC 102 - Introduction to Psychology as a Social Science and Profession

 PSYC 155 - Introduction to Psychology for Nurses

 PSYC 101 and 102 are required courses for a major, joint major, honours, minor, subsidiary, or pair in psychology, and for a major or honours in applied forensic psychology.
 They are also required courses for the Bachelor of Arts and Science in Health.
 These courses may be electives in any program, other than the Diploma in Engineering.

 PSYC 110 is a required course for the Applied Forensic Psychology major and honours programs, and is closed to students in other majors and other programs.